 Wumpus

-The Wumpus is not bothered by the hazards (he has sucker feet and is too big for a bat to lift.)
-Usually he is asleep.
-Two things wake him up: your entering his room or your shooting an arrow.
+The Wumpus is not bothered by the hazards (it has sucker feet and is too big for a bat to lift.)
+Usually it is asleep.
+Two things wake it up: your entering its room, or your shooting an arrow.

+If you wind up in the same room as the Wumpus, you must fight for your life – answering 3 out of 5 trivia questions correctly to avoid being eaten.
+This only wounds the Wumpus, though.
+It doesn’t like being beaten in a fight, and will run at least 2 rooms away.
+It might run as many as 4 rooms away.
+If it wins the fight, you lose the game.

-If the Wumpus wakes, he sometimes runs to the next room at a random direction.
-If you happen to be in the same room with him, you have to fight the Wumpus.
+If you shoot an arrow, the Wumpus sometimes runs to the next room in a random direction.

 The Player